 - Check Hide Site Info to remove all contact information.

-Bedford creates navigation sidebars on pages in folders and Indexes, and category navigation sidebars on Products Pages.
+Bedford creates navigation sidebars on Store Pages and pages in folders, member areas, and Indexes.

 - Use the Sidebar tweaks to adjust fonts and colors, hide sidebar titles, or hide the sidebar navigation altogether.